rshlyakh/ProjectiveGeometry/README.md

 1. For affine and projective planes, define an instance of the `PointsAndLines` structure, which consists of Points (a list), Lines (a list of lists), and a proof that all inputted points and lines are distinct.
 This latter proof can (generally) be written in one step via `by simp +decide` (provied that the recursion depth for `decide` is set high enough).
 To check that this instance is an affine plane, use `#eval check_affine_plane [your instance]`.
 Similarly, to check that this instance is a projective plane, use `#eval check_projective_plane [your instance]`.

 2. For projective 3-spaces, define an instance of the `PointsLinesPlanes` structure, which consists of Points and Lines (as above), Planes (a list of lists), a proof that all inputted points and lines are distinct, and a separate proof that all planes are distinct.
-Again, these proofs can be done in a single line using `by simp + decide`.
-For checking, use `#eval check_check_IsProjective3Space [your instance]`.
+Again, these proofs can be done in a single line using `by simp +decide`.
+For checking, use `#eval check_IsProjective3Space [your instance]`.

 Affine planes, projective planes, and projective 3-spaces can also be instantiated in the respective `AffinePlane`, `ProjectivePlane`, and `Projective3Space` structures; the proof that the axioms hold can (generally) be written in one step via `by simp +decide`, provided that the recursion depth for `decide` is set high enough.